PDF of FAQs

 As defined by the American Nurses Credentialing Center (ANCC), joint providing (formerly “co-providing”) is the “planning, developing, and implementing (of) an educational activity by two or more organizations”

-the costs of a CNE activity” (Approver Application Manual, 2015, p.
+of the costs of a CNE activity” (Approver Application Manual, 2015, p.
 54).
 The contributions are specifically earmarked for the provision of the CNE activity.
-Commercial support comes from
+Commercial support comes

-resells, or distributes healthcare goods or services consumed by or used on patients (Approver Application Manual, 2015, p.
+markets, resells, or distributes healthcare goods or services consumed by or used on patients (Approver Application Manual, 2015, p.
 54).
 Financial support for the CNE activity is the sole purpose of commercial support.
-Commercial

-supporters may not have any input into the development of the CNE activity.
-They may not suggest topics, objectives, presenters, etc. They are simply there to provide financial or in-kind support.
+Commercial supporters may not have any input into the development of the CNE activity.
+They may not suggest topics, objectives, presenters, etc. They are simply there to provide financial or in-kind

 Commercial support is handled as follows: